thassets/fe_coding_challenge_boilerplate/README.md

 Javascript apps built with expo are designed to run on both native and web, so you have the option of viewing your code changes in either a web or mobile context.
 The expo syntax is still react-native though, so you use `<View />`, `<Text />`, etc. Read below for instructions on how to launch the app in either context.

 #### Getting Started
+The following dependencies are pre-installed:
+- axios
+- redux
+- redux-thunk
+- react-native-svg
+- redux-devtools-extension
+- react-redux

+Should you need to install additional dependencies, just `npm install` as usual.
+There shouldn't be any need for native module linking for this challenge.

 ###### Local development (recommended)
 - To work locally using your own editor, install the [expo-cli](https://docs.expo.io/workflow/expo-cli/) (the app was build with the latest version, v3.26.2): `npm install -g expo-cli`
 - Clone the repository: `git clone https://github.com/tradehounds/fe_coding_challenge_boilerplate.git`